apache/druid/docs/api-reference/data-management-api.md

 ### Mark all segments used

 Marks the state of all unused segments of a datasource as used.
 The endpoint returns the number of changed segments.

-Note that this endpoint returns an HTTP `200 OK` response code even if the datasource does not exist.
+Note that this endpoint returns an HTTP `200 OK` response code even if the datasource doesn't exist.

 #### URL